Maintain your gun’s firing condition with these gun cleaning techniques and let it not fail you in times of defense.

 Start scrubbing all your metal parts with the solvent to remove lead and powder buildup from firing the weapon.

-- ALL BRASS.
-Slotted tips and cleaning jags are made of high quality brass.
-Sets from other brands use cheap plastic tips that can easily break after...
+- All brass.
+Tips and Cleaning jags are made of high quality brass.
+Sets from other brands use cheap plastic tips that can easily break after use.
+With...

 If I am cleaning polymer or all metal weapons I usually clean the stock or grip too as residue can build up in there also.
 Be very careful about using the solvent on wooden stocks and grips as it can wear or mar the finish.